 Fatima's reverse journey crosses borders betweem Christianity and Islam, India and America.
 It tells a story of the Indian diaspora and the making of America.
 Past blends with present as Fatima encounters present-day Kolkata, and the intercultural/interfaith differences that should be recognized but need not keep us apart.

-Streetcar to Kolkata has completed principal cinematography in India.
+Streetcar to Kolkata has completed principal photography in India and the U.S.

 How To Donate